-You might find it useful to make recordings of each guest in a separate recording app.
+You might find it useful to make recordings of each guest in a separate application such as an audio editor or DAW.
 This can be useful if you work in a way where recording multiple takes is part of the job.
-For example, ADR, loop groups, remote crowd ADR etc. This guide will show you how to do that, using a virtual audio device on macOS.
+For example, ADR, loop groups, remote crowd ADR and other uses in commercial audio production.
+This guide will show you how to send audio in real time into another application, using a virtual audio device on macOS.

 Routing audio to another app requires Auxiliary Outputs and this won’t work in standard Cleanfeed, so you’ll need to upgrade to Cleanfeed Pro to use it.

-This guide assumes you have some basic knowledge of audio routing.
-It is intended to give you an understanding of how to route audio from Cleanfeed to another app.
-In this case, using a virtual audio device and Adobe Audition, on macOS.
+This guide assumes you already have some basic knowledge Cleanfeed, and audio routing in general.
+It is intended to give you an understanding of how to route audio from Cleanfeed to another application.
+In this example we’ll be using a virtual audio device and Adobe Audition, on macOS.

 To avoid using physical patch cables between two sound cards, we turn toward a virtual audio device on macOS to achieve everything we need, inside the box.
 For this there is just one prerequisite: